Hello! This is Devon & Jas here, we will be the photographers, photographing your home/property.

 Take down picture frames (unless you don't mind them being up.
 Just keep in mind that we will likely not be able to avoid them in photos), and all other signs of someone living there.
 Such as shampoo, soap, towels, toothbrushes, loofahs, laundry baskets, etc.

 Having a sort of a blank, and clean canvas for potential buyers, allows them to visualize their ideas for that home.

 7. Remove all signs of animals living in the home

 Don't get me wrong, we absolutely love animals!
 But keep in mind that when people see the photos online, they may get all sorts of ideas on the cleanliness of the home, because of the pets.
 So, just to be safe, put away all pet toys, food and water dishes, cat towers, and of course your pets. :)

 Keep the pets with you in a room with the door shut, while we shoot the rest of the home.
 If you have dogs, consider taking them for a walk or to a dog park! :) Cats usually find a good hiding spot.

 Vacuum, mop, and sweep the floors prior to our arrival.

 Washing your dishes and putting them away can be a hassle, I know...
 I can fill a sink by making one meal sometimes!
 But, keeping the sink, and counters clear of dirty dishes, will elevate the look of the kitchen.

-Also, please refrain from shoving them in ovens or microwaves.
-Put them away, all nice and orderly in the kitchen cabinets.
+Also, please refrain from shoving items in ovens or microwaves.
+Put dishes away, all nice and orderly in the kitchen cabinets.